 Day 1: Brasov, Romania

-Begin your Transylvania road trip in Brasov, the capital city of Transylvania.
-Brasov is a short 2 ½ hour train ride from Bucharest.
-The train station connects to other cities around eastern Europe as well.
+Brasov is a short 2 ½ hour train ride from Romania’s capital city of Bucharest.
+The train station in Brasov connects to other cities around eastern Europe as well.

 Main Activities and Highlights: Brasov Cable Car

 Our favorite attraction in Brasov was taking the Tampa Cable Car (Telecabina Tampa) to the top of Tampa Mountain.
-It is there that the Brasov sign looks out over the city of Brasov.
-There is also a path through the forest up the mountain if your family is up for the hike.
+Brasov is known for having a large sign with the city name on a mountainside overlooking the city.
+It is at the top of the Tampa Cable Car that the Brasov sign looks out over the city of Brasov.

 The cable car runs both directions up and down the mountain, but you can choose whether your family wants to take it both ways or if you want to hike one direction.
 The cost is 20 lei for a one-way trip and 35 lei for a round trip.
 Hiking up or down is free of charge.
+Our family really enjoyed hiking down.
+Walking down is more fun than walking up!
+Especially when you are hiking with kids!

 The town of Bran is just 30 kilometers west of Brasov.
 We recommend driving over to Bran the first night, so that you can get an early start into Bran Castle on Day 2.